-'''

-mkdir c:\drived
+mkdir c:\drivec

-'''

-- 3. Fill the source directory with all the files you want to include in the new image file: - a.
-Copy the files from the current drive D to the source directory.
-Because the host computer and your JANUS device can share a PC card, you can insert the card into the JANUS PC card drive and copy all files from drive D to drive G. Then insert the card into the host computer's PC card drive and copy all the files to the source directory. - b.
-Add any other files and/or subdirectories to the source directory that you want on drive D. These files may include read-only data files and applications for your JANUS device. - 4.
-Insert the JANUS Boot Utilities companion disk into a drive on the host PC. - 5.
-Copy the self-expanding executable C\MAKE.EXE to drive C on the host PC by typing:
+- 4. Fill the working directory with all the files you want to include in the new image file: - a.
+Copy the files from the current drive C to the working directory.
+Use Interlnk with the host computer as the client and the reader as the server.
+For help, see "Running Interlnk to Transfer Files" in Chapter 6.
+(You can also copy the files from the companion disks.) - b.
+Add any other files to the working directory that you want on the reader's drive C. These files may include read-only data files and applications for your JANUS users. - c.
+Edit AUTOEXEC.BAT, CONFIG.SYS, and other files as necessary. - 5.
+Type this command at the host computer's DOS prompt: